GAMS-dev/TIMES_MIRO/README.md

 ![inputwidgets](/pics/input_widgets.png?raw=true)

 #### DD Files
+The DD Files Tab allows to specify the set of dd files and their order that should be used for the run.

 #### Timeslices
+The Timslices Tab shows the set of time slices for the current model.
+This is shown for the sake of completeness but should not be edited.
+The set of timeslices and the representation of the intra-annual resolution is preconfigured and of central to many model parameters.
+A re-configuration of this set would require extensive modifications in the input parameters

 #### Years for this model run
+This tab allows to select the set of years for which the model will run.
+Those years areoften referred to as *milestone years*.

 #### Input
+This is the central tab for browsing and editing input data.
+The concept of this tab follows the idea to look at data based on "important" indices (e.g. Region, Year, Process, Commodity, Time Slice, ...).
+Such important indices are predefined in the wrapper file `TIMES_MIRO.gms`.
+Data can be browsed end edited in a table view that supports sorting and filtering:
+*insert screenshot*
+In the upper right corner there is *switch view* button that allows to browse the data in a powerful pivot table view.
+*insert screenshot*
+Currently, editing the data in the pivot table view is not supported.

 #### Scenario DD File map
+This tab allows to browse and edit multiple combinations of dd files (and their order) that result in different scenarios.

 #### TIMES Extensions
+This tab allows to enable/disable several TIMES extensions

 #### Solver Options
+This tab allows to change/define solver options to be used

 ### Output View